OttoSegersven/ottosegersven.github.io/_pages/about.md

 <br>

-🎓 I am Otto Segersven, a postdoctoral researcher in social sciences, currently focused on AI literacy in education.
-My research interests encompass ethnic and religious relations, human-machine interactions, and human-nature connections.
-My overarching research commitment is to understand how we adopt and construct ways of knowing and conduct in the world through interactions with others and our environments.
-I'm a mixed methods researcher with a methodological toolkit that includes interviews, surveys, experimental design and computational methods.
+🎓 I’m Otto Segersven, a PhD in Social Sciences, currently working at the Department of Computer Science at the University of Helsinki on the [AI Literacy Project](ailit.fi).
+Alongside this, I serve as an independent grant-funded researcher on the project [What Sets Us Apart?
+Identifying AI-Enhanced Expertise in Human-Machine Interaction](https://koneensaatio.fi/en/grants-and-residencies/what-sets-us-apart-identifying-ai-enhanced-expertise-in-human-machine-interaction-2/).
+My research explores the emerging forms of collaboration and competence that arise as AI becomes integrated into various domains of life.
+I’m particularly interested in how AI reshapes human expertise and the boundaries between human and machine capabilities.
+Previously, my research focused on the role of cultural competence and bicultural fluency in shaping ethnic and religious relations in contemporary society.
+I’m a mixed methods researcher with strong skills in interviews, surveys, and experimental design.